 1) First we cut down our cardboard box, to create a base for our volcano to go in and to capture the fluids from the erupting volcano and will make less of a mess!
 You may want to cover all the holes you can see (especially in the corners) with additional tape.

-2) Place your empty plastic bottle in the centre of your cardboard box (remove the lid).
+2) Place your empty plastic bottle inside the centre of your cardboard box (remove the lid).

 3) Scrunch up some newspaper and place it all around the empty bottle.
 This is you can shape your volcano and make the steep sides.

 4) Using your masking tape, make a “frame” – running from the top of the bottle down to the cardboard platform and trapping the scrunched up newspaper underneath.
 This will help shape the steep sides for when you start layering it with newspaper strips.